Healthy Fats Vs. Killer Fats

 To avoid killer fats, you must read nutrition labels carefully.
 You must also avoid all processed and fried foods as these usually contain hydrogenated oils.
 Choose real, grass-fed butter or ghee over margarines and spreads.

-It is critical for good health to incorporate healing fats into your diet and to avoid killer fats.
+It is critical for good health to incorporate healthy fats into your diet and to avoid killer fats.
 With the ideas in this article, choosing and eating the right fats will be much easier.